LaravelDaily/laravel-tips/Models_Relations.md

 Tip given by [@anwar_nairi](https://twitter.com/anwar_nairi/status/1441718371335114756)

 ### New `whereBelongsTo()` Eloquent query builder method

 Laravel 8.63.0 ships with a new `whereBelongsTo()` Eloquent query builder method.
-Smiling face with heart-shaped eyes<br>
+Smiling face with heart-shaped eyes

 This allows you to remove BelongsTo foreign key names from your queries, and use the relationship method as a single source of truth instead!

 ```php
 // From:
 $query->where('author_id', $author->id)